 2.2 Experimental setup

 Figure 1 shows a schematic illustration of the experimental setup.
 The TLUD fixed bed reactor consists of a cylindrical tube with an internal diameter of 152.4 mm and a height of 900 mm.
 A fiberglass thermal insulation layer 25 mm thick surrounds the metallic tube.
 A 600 W blower (model STPT600-B3, Stanley) feeds ambient air into the gasifier via a 63.5 mm internal diameter pipe.
-Before entering the gasifier, air passes through a manual control valve and a flow sensor (model 8455, TSI).
+Before entering the gasifier, air passes through a manual control valve and a air velocity flow sensor (model 8455, TSI).
 Four K-type thermocouples with a sensitivity of 41 µV/°C and a measuring range of -200-1350°C, were located inside the gasifier.
 The setup includes a data acquisition system (model USB 6341 BNC Pinout, National Instruments) acting as an interface between measurements and a computer.